News

 Dr. David M. Pierce, Associate Professor of Mechanical Engineering and Biomedical Engineering, has been named Associate Editor of the ASME Journal of Biomechanical Engineering.
 This archival journal reports research results involving the application of mechanical engineering principles to the improvement of human health.
 The scope of relevant topics ranges from basic biology to biomedical applications and includes theoretical, computational, experimental, and clinical studies.

 The driving interest of his research is to understand and predict the mechanics of soft tissues and engineering materials.
 His current work employs theoretical, computational, and experimental tools to explore the interplay of form and function in cartilage, specifically the multiscale and multi-phase mechanics and how these evolve in health, damage, and disease.
-Dr. Pierce is a 2017 NSF CAREER awardee and a United Technologies Corporation Professor in Engineering Innovation in the School of Engineering.
+Dr. Pierce is a 2017 NSF CAREER awardee and a United Technologies Corporation Professor in Engineering Innovation in the College of Engineering.
 He also serves as a Journal Referee for over 50 peer-reviewed, academic journals.

 Tianfeng Lu elected as a Combustion Institute (CI) Fellow